jona-tech/Batttleship-milestone-project/README.md

 ### Languages & Modules

+* I've been using git throughout the development of this app.
 * The game is written entirely in Python and can be played directly in the terminal window.
 * The randint statement from random module has been imported to place ships at random places over the board by generating random numbers.
 * The python code includes try/exception handling, conditional statements, for and while loops and lists etc.